There are some very helpful resources online for knitting that I use and I wanted to create this page to share them with all of you.

 After all, how many of you use the yarn that's called for in your knitting pattern?

 Of course it's nice to be able to use the suggested yarns in a knitting pattern however there are many reasons that people don't or can't.
 YarnSub is a great help when you need to find a suitable substitution.

 Just finding the right yarn texture and knitting gauge that's going to work for your knitting project can be a hassle.
 Until now that is.

 Each yarn substitute is broken down by texture, gauge, fiber content and the qualities of the yarn substitute.

-Plus if you sign up for YarnSub's emails you'll get an update on all the discontinued yarns and all the new ones.
+Plus if you sign up for YarnSub's emails you'll get an update on all the new and discontinued yarns.

 Not only that but there's also a list of recently published crochet and knitting books.
 Now that's pretty cool!

 Knitting Fool is the second on my list of helpful resources.
 This is one those knitting websites you'll want to bookmark or better yet stick in your faves.